 Check for the latest versions of the theme you are using.
 Updating the theme alone can fix security errors at times if there are any.

 From the dashboard, you may easily change the settings under the Reading and Writing section.
 Yoast also has specific sections to tweak these elements.

 Permalink is a portmanteau of permanent and link, or simply the URL of the page.
 The permalink structure can be changed in terms of component, order, and structure to reflect the content of the page better.

 The simpler and shorter the permalink, the better.
-You want to go with permalink structure that contributes to the SEO of the page and website.
+You want to go with a permalink structure that contributes to the SEO of the page and website.

 Speaking of which, it would be wise to pick the permalink structure during the initial setup of your website.
-Changing the structure later on may impact SEO negatively.
+Changing the structure, later on, may impact SEO negatively.

 Leaving a comment is the type of interaction you’d want on your website.
 So make sure that you allow comments as well as pings and trackbacks on your articles or blog posts.

 All optimization efforts would be useless if bots are not able to find and crawl your website.
 There are many technical issues affecting website accessibility.

 The necessity of making your WordPress website mobile-friendly cannot be emphasized enough.
 Google carefully watches mobile-friendliness as a ranking signal on both web and mobile search.